Thursday, 15 February 2024

 Look out for roe deer and red squirrels as you go, and listen for siskin, long tailed tit, willow warbler and woodpecker in the conifer canopy overhead.

-A quiet trail that is ideal on foot or horseback.
-Broad vistas of the Campsie Fells and Kirkpatrick Hills.
+A quiet trail that is ideal on foot or on horseback.
+It provides broad vistas of the Campsie and Fintry Hills.

 Generally firm gravel track.
 Section of uneven grass and gravel surface with some muddy areas.
 Some long moderate slopes for up to 600m.
 One road crossing.